Is growing muscle on your agenda? Check out the best supplements for muscle gain to accelerate your growth.

-Whey protein differs from your usual protein sources, whereby scientific studies have shown whey protein is the fastest absorbing protein available and the best protein source to help muscles recover and thereby support muscle growth.
+Whey protein differs from your usual protein sources, whereby scientific studies have shown whey protein is the fastest absorbing protein available and the best protein source to help muscles recover, thereby supporting muscle gain.

 Whey protein is separated during the cheese-making process.
 Think about the cheese without its less interesting parts (lactose and fat).
 Besides having a low fat and carbohydrate content, whey protein contains high concentrations of essential amino acids, especially BCAAs (branched chain amino acids), which are known to play an essential role in muscle growth.

 Studies show that people who have whey protein before and/or right after workout are able to put on muscle mass faster than those who don’t supplement.
 So, next time you go to the gym remember to bring a whey protein shake with you.